sist-cs120/acoustic-lan/src/project_4/part_1.md

 - TA input commands `USER PASS PWD CWD PASV LIST RETR` and check the output
     - Credits are given according to the table below
     - For the RETR command, file is selecte by TA with size < 1MB.
-- TA input invalid commands. **The client should print out error messages without crashing.**
+- TA input invalid commands.
+    - The client should print out error messages and prompt the user for another command.
+    - **Crashing, exiting, hanging, or closing the connection will receive no credit.**

 | Control Commands                 | Percentage |
 | -------------------------------- | ---------- |